 President Donald Trump returned to a similar refrain from the campaign trail about improving the nation's infrastructure on Monday just hours after an Amtrak train derailment in Washington state killed at least three people and injured dozens of others.

 Interested in Donald Trump?Add Donald Trump as an interest to stay up to date on the latest Donald Trump news, video, and analysis from ABC News.

 It could be one of the least controversial things he said on the trail.
-In fact, the need for infrastructure investment was one of the only issues he and his rival, Democratic presidential nominee Hillary Clinton, seemed to agree on.

 According to the Federal Highway Safety Administration, nearly 10 percent of America’s bridges, about 60,000, are classified as deficient, and the American Society of Civil Engineers says 32 percent of our major roads are in poor or mediocre condition.
 AAA estimates that potholes alone cost American drivers $3 billion a year.
 The Federal Aviation Administration says airport congestion and flight delays cost the country more than $31 billion annually.
 And the ASCE gives America a D+ for infrastructure.

 So two weeks before Election Day, Trump released a plan pledging to spend up to $1 trillion on transportation and infrastructure over the next decade.

 The infusion of cash would be spurred by $137 billion in tax credits for construction companies, which, according to Trump advisers would be later repaid through taxes on contractor profits and taxes on wages earned by the workers, making the plan revenue neutral, according to the Trump campaign.